 Technology always seems to be pushing itself to match and surpass science fiction.
 In Star Trek: The Next Generation, replicators were used to produce meals and objects to a person’s particular tastes.
 These machines were first seen on screen in 1987, but in 1986, the first patent for selective laser sintering, a method for melting layers of materials into a 3D object, had been filed.
+At the time, practically the best thing we had in real life was photo printing and you had to literally walk to a physical store.

 Since then, 3D printing has exploded as a technology, allowing people to print objects of all kinds in minutes.
 Today, scientists and manufacturers can produce medical supplies, everyday essentials, toys and more.